The meaning of the key GDPR terms used in this policy

 Hard copy personnel files and removable storage media, which hold personal data about members of staff, are confidential and must be stored in locked filing cabinets.
 Only authorised members of staff, who have a business need to properly perform their job duties and responsibilities, have access to these files and media.
 Personal data about members of staff held in electronic format will be stored confidentially with password protection and only authorised members of staff will have access.

-The data protection legislation requires M3 to notify any personal data breach to the Information Commissioner’s Office within 72 hours after becoming aware of the breach and, where there is a high risk to the rights and freedoms of data subjects, to the data subject themselves.
-A personal data breach is any breach of security which leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed and includes any act or omission that compromises the confidentiality, integrity or availability of personal data or the safeguards that M3, or our third-party service providers, have put in place to protect them.
+Data protection legislation requires the Company to notify any personal data breach to the Information Commissioner’s Office within 72 hours after becoming aware of the breach and, where there is a high risk to the rights and freedoms of data subjects, to the data subject themselves.
+A personal data breach is any breach of security which leads to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed and includes any act or omission that compromises the confidentiality, integrity or availability of personal data or the safeguards that the Company , or our third-party service providers, have put in place to protect them.
 Anyone knowing or suspecting that a personal data breach has occurred should immediately contact our Data Protection Manager, Michael-John Saunders,

 If someone wishes to exercise their data subject access rights, they should please put the request in an e-mail and send it to the Data Protection Manager, Michael-John Saunders at

-Data subjects have the right to request and obtain a copy of the personal data M3 holds about them and to receive :
+Data subjects have the right to request and obtain a copy of the personal data the Company holds about them and to receive :

 - confirmation as to whether or not their personal data are being used or processed;